 In addition, a proper examination will allow the doctor to rule out serious medical causes such as cervical infection, sexually transmitted disease or uncontrolled diabetes.

-7 tips to prevent vaginal yeast infection
+7 Tips to prevent yeast infection

 Wear cotton underwear